-Maruleng municipal area has recorded population growth rate of 1.9% between 2011 and 2022, which is the highest growth in the Province.
+Maruleng municipal area has recorded population growth rate of 0.5% between 2001 and 2011, however a population growth of 5% between 2011 and 2016.

 1.1.4.2 Age and Gender Composition

 Age and gender are the most basic characteristics of a population.
 Every population has a different age and gender composition.
 The number of and proposition of males and females in each group have considerable impact on the social and economic situation, both present and future (refer to table 3 below)